segasai/rvspecfit/README.md

     --oprefix ${PREFIX}/ --templprefix $TEMPLPREF --wavefile $PATH/HiResFITS/WAVE_PHOENIX-ACES-AGSS-COND-2011.fits \
     --air --revision=v2020x
 ```
 That will create the spectral configuration called myconf for spectra with wavelength range of 4000 to 5000, step 0.5 Angstrom and resolution being 1000+2*x (where x is wavelength in Angstroms).
 It also requires paths to the files.db database created at previous step as well as the file with the wavelength grid of PHOENIX library which is distributed with PHOENIX.
 You can also choose to do things in air or vacuum.
+TEMPLPREF is the path to the PHOENIX library.

-This step will take up to an hour.
+This step can take up to an hour, depending on your machine.

 * Making the n-d interpolator.
 That requires the path to the files created at previous step.